vitejs/vite/README.md

 $ yarn dev
 ```

-> Although Vite is primarily designed to work with Vue 3, it can actually support other frameworks as well.
-For example, try `npx create-vite-app` with `--template react` or `--template preact`.
+> Although Vite is primarily designed to work with Vue 3, it can support other frameworks as well.
+For example, try `npm init vite-app --template react` or `--template preact`.

 ## Browser Support